Report on Government Services 2023

 - People living in rural or remote areas

 - People with disability (whose access to specialist disability services is also reported in section 15).

-To measure equity of access, the Report often compares the proportion of the community in the special needs group with their proportion in the service user population.
+To measure equity of access, the Report often compares the proportion of the community in the selected equity group with their proportion in the service user population.
 This approach is suitable for services that are provided on a virtually universal basis (for example, preschool education), but must be treated with caution for other services where service provision is based on the level of need.
-Ideally for these latter services, comparisons should be made across special needs groups on the basis of need (for example, disability services uses potential populations for each special needs group).
+Ideally for these latter services, comparisons should be made across selected equity groups on the basis of need (for example, disability services uses potential populations for each selected equity group).

 Effectiveness indicators measure how well the outputs of a service meet its delivery objectives.
 The reporting framework groups effectiveness indicators according to characteristics that are considered important to the service.
 For most sections, these characteristics include access, appropriateness and quality.

 Access indicators measure how easily the community can obtain a service.
 Access indicators can generally be categorised under three domains:

 - Overall access indicators show how readily services are accessed by those who need them across the eligible or relevant population (for example, access to specialist disability services is measured according to the ‘potential population’ based on disability rates).
 Due to difficulties in directly measuring access, indirect measures are often included, such as measures of unmet need (section 15) or enrolment in preschool (section 3).